k-nut/website/speaking.md

     language: DE
     slides: https://www.youtube.com/watch?v=0_JeNhSTuBA&t=65s
     description: >
       [Jugend Hackt](https://jugendhackt.org) is an event for people between the age of 12 and 18.
-It is run in part by the Open Knowledge Foundation Germany so the topic of Open Data is close the heart of the organzers.
+It is run in part by the Open Knowledge Foundation Germany so the topic of Open Data is close the heart of the organizers.
 I gave a quick introduction into the background of Open Data and tools that we have built at Code For Germany.
   - title: Introduction to unisport.berlin
     date: 2015-11-24